Charish53/CS3000_OS_Project/Project2_Csh/README.md

-Adding images to demonstrate each command in action is a fantastic idea for enhancing your README!
-Here’s how you can do it effectively.
-First, ensure you have images/screenshots of each command’s output.
-You can host these images directly in your GitHub repository or use an external image hosting service.

-To include images after each command in your README, upload the images to the repo or a dedicated `images` folder, then reference them with Markdown syntax.

-Here's an updated README with example images after each command:
+Here's a README with example images after each command:

 ---